-A project working with young trans* people from Gendered Intelligence and artist Jason Barker to create a comic informed by the history of sexual science and contemporary society.
+A project working with young trans and non-binary people from Gendered Intelligence and artist Jason Barker to create a comic informed by the history of sexual science and contemporary society.

 A collaboration with Effervescent and Barnardos South West working with groups of young and older people who are at risk to create a museum and art gallery which speaks to their needs.

 A series of workshops for young people investigating the history of sexuality in six objects.